oaxiom/te_hic/README.md

 Installation:

-stick bin on your PATH:
+Stick bin on your PATH:
 export PATH=/path/to/te_hic/bin:$PATH

 Requires: